Lumpkin County, Georgia: Demographics

 As of the 2020 United States census, there were 33,488 people, 11,570 households, and 7,800 families residing in the county.

 Education

 Lumpkin County School System manages and operates the public schools.
-There is one high school (Lumpkin County High School), one middle school (Lumpkin County Middle School), and three elementary schools (Lumpkin County Elementary School, Long Branch Elementary School, and Blackburn Elementary School).
+There is one high school (Lumpkin County High School), one middle school (Lumpkin County Middle School), and three elementary schools (Long Branch Elementary School, Blackburn Elementary School, and Cottrell Elementary).
 The University of North Georgia has its campus in Lumpkin County.